Doctor-love/check_snailexec/README.md

 Example use case
 ================
-Imagine a scenario where you want to monitor a system that you can't reach directly.
+Imagine a scenario where you want to monitor a system that you can't reached directly.
 This could be due to strict security policies, badly configured routing or similar.

 But all hope is not lost - both the monitoring and target system can reach a internal FTP server: